c9s/SQLBuilder/README.md

     $ mysql -uroot -p
     create database sqlbuilder charset utf8;
-    grant all privileges on sqlbuilder.* to 'testing'@'localhost';
+    grant all privileges on sqlbuilder.* to 'testing'@'localhost' identified by '';

+    --- or use this to remove password for testing account SET PASSWORD FOR testing@localhost=PASSWORD('');

 To test with pgsql database: